Surgery of the Thyroid and Parathyroid Glands

 • Gain familiarity with new ATA guidelines on thyroid cancer and thyroid nodules.

-• Explore recent advances the treatment of advanced thyroid cancer, including molecular analysis, neoadjuvant therapy and surgical management.
+• Explore recent advances in the treatment of advanced thyroid cancer, including molecular analysis, neoadjuvant therapy and surgical management.

 • Identify recent updates in pathologic classification.